yeoman/generator-karma/readme.md

 By default, running `yo karma` will generate a pretty boring (and almost useless) config file.
 The real power is using the options to specify almost every part of the config file.

-Note that you'll need to update your `Gruntfile.js` if you don't specify the `--gruntfile-path` option.

 ## Options